NoharOSP/Perfect_Works_Build/README.md

 - If Divvy Up is used immediately after it's been used, it's effect will stack onto other party members (will not effect the rest of the game).

 ### Script:
 - Texture issue with Fatima Castle's library (will not effect the rest of the game).
-Will be fixed when the patcher is released.
+To be fixed.

 ## Credits:
 ### Production management: